flaviuvadan/clover-tf-query/README.md

-give it a set of DNA sequences that share a common function, it will compare them to a library of sequence motifs (e.g. transcription factor binding patterns), and identify which, if any, of the motifs are statistically overrepresented in the sequence set. (sourec: http://cagt.bu.edu/page/Clover_about)
+give it a set of DNA sequences that share a common function, it will compare them to a library of sequence motifs (e.g. transcription factor binding patterns), and identify which, if any, of the motifs are statistically overrepresented in the sequence set. (source: http://cagt.bu.edu/page/Clover_about)

 In some instances, it may be desirable to query the text output of Clover to identify a set of genes that share a common transcription factor binding site.